hazardsg/atd-b2b-tshoot/README.md

 make deploy-scenario-cvp
 ```

-To reset the troubleshooting lab configlets to the correct configuration/solution, run the following command:
+To reset the troubleshooting lab to the correct configuration/solution, run the following command:

 ``` bash
 make deploy-fixes